Get insider access

 While we firmly believe that you don't need the latest or greatest camera to take good photos or enjoy photography—and we even think DSLRs can be some of the best cameras for beginners—mirrorless cameras have a few advantages.
 They're typically more portable than traditional DSLRs, feature precise and responsive autofocus systems, and have electronic viewfinders that let you preview your exposure in real-time.
 They've come a long way in a short period, with a constantly expanding market that caters to a range of budgets and experience levels.

-We've tested over 105 cameras in our lab, and below, you'll find the best mirrorless cameras that we recommend.
+We've tested over 110 cameras in our lab, and below, you'll find the best mirrorless cameras to buy in 2024.
 If you're specifically looking for a full-frame model, check out the best full-frame mirrorless cameras we've tested instead.
 Alternatively, if you're buying your first camera, you might also want to look at our top mirrorless cameras for beginners or the best budget mirrorless cameras we've tested.
 Otherwise, you can check out the best digital cameras we've tested more broadly.

 1. Best Mirrorless Camera

 The Nikon Z 6III is the best mirrorless model that we've tested.
-This model sits in the middle of Nikon's Z lineup, but it's one of the most capable hybrid cameras at its price point.
+It sits in the middle of Nikon's Z lineup, but it's one of the most capable hybrid cameras at its price point.
 This isn't cheap by any means, but for pros or committed hobbyists, it has a lot to offer.
-It's an especially good choice for action and wildlife photographers, thanks to its partially stacked sensor with a faster readout speed that allows for remarkably quick e-shutter burst shooting and reduces rolling shutter distortion.
+It's an especially good choice for action and wildlife photographers, thanks to a partially stacked sensor that offers faster readout speeds for remarkably quick e-shutter burst shooting and reduced rolling shutter distortion.
 It also has a highly effective autofocus system with plenty of subject-detection modes.

-If you're a hybrid or video shooter, this is also the only camera we've tested with internal RAW video capability, and it can record in up to 6k at 30 fps, with 4k at up to 120 fps.
+If you're a hybrid or video shooter, this is also one of the few cameras we've tested with internal RAW video capability, and it can record in up to 6k at 30 fps, with 4k at up to 120 fps.
 Beyond that, it's just an incredibly well-built and comfortable camera to shoot with.
 It has a very high-res viewfinder, in-body image stabilization (IBIS), and CFexpress card support.
-The one big downside we can point to is that lens options are still somewhat limited for Nikon's Z mount, so if you want more lenses to choose from, the Sony α7 IV may be preferable, but it's a bit less capable for video and has slower burst shooting.
+The one big downside we can point to is that Nikon's Z mount lens lineup is more limited than a competitor like the Sony α7 IV, but the Sony is a bit less capable for video and has slower burst shooting.
 All in all, the Z 6III is an impressive camera that can handle pretty much anything you can throw at it.

 See our review